luetkemj/jsrlt/tutorial/part7.md

 The last thing we will do is give the player the ability to mouse over the map and get some information about entities in any visible cell.

-We need to import a few things to start:
+We need to import a few more things to our render system at `./src/systems/render.js`:

 ```diff
 +import { throttle } from "lodash";